software-t-rex/monospace/apps/monospace/README.md

 - git command should be available in your Path
 - js package manager defined in your config should also be available in your path (can be omit if you don't plan to work on javascript projects)
+- go should be available in your path if you intend to work on go projects

 ## Some Default opinionated choices:
 When initializing a new monospace it will declare some workspaces to your package manager: